Vienna’s supermarkets are a treasure trove for tourists. All the chains offer decent quality at surprisingly reasonable prices for a capital city.

 - Billa: probably the most common one you’ll spot.
 Good value.
 The same company (Rewe) owns both Billa Plus and Billa

 The organic food brands for both the above are Ja Natürlich and Billa Bio.
-And, if you really want to save, look for the in-house discount brand, Clever.
+And, if you really want to save, look for the in-house discount brand, Clever

-All the above supermarkets commonly stock pre-packed salads, sandwiches and other items that make creating a packed lunch easy.
+All the above commonly stock pre-packed salads, sandwiches and other items that make creating a packed lunch easy.

 So what’s the catch?